bizairlines/development.flow/README.md

 ### Master
 This branch is **BLOCKED** and only users with *admin* permission are allowed to commit and push to it.

-After QA'ing thouroughly the branches/features mush be merged with it.
+*Note 1*: There're only 2 branches that are allowed to merge to `master`: `develop` and `hotfix`.
+All of the others **MUST** merge to `develop`, QA it thorougly and then merge `develop` to `master`.

-*Note*: The deployement to production must be done from this branch.
+*Note 2*: The deployement to production must be done from this branch.

+### Develop
+At the mostly cases it'll be the most recent branch.
+It can be used for:

+1. Fast developments and codes with low impact to the project, and;
+2. To QA a sprint before it's launch.

+For example, if you're changing messages in a `i18n` file, it's not necessary to create a `feature/*` branch for it.

+*Note*: After QA'ing other branches thouroughly they mush be merged to `develop`.

 ### Hotfix
-This branch should be used in cases to fix critical bugs. `hotfix` branches are created from the `master` branch.
+This branch should be used in situations to fix critical bugs.

-Let's say, for example, that version 1.2.0 is the current version of the application running live and it's causing troubles due to a severe bug, but you're working on a branch and it's not stable.
+Let's say, for example, that version 1.2.0 of an application is having some issues due a severe bug, but you're working on a different branch and it's not stable yet, so you **MUST** do the fix in `hotfix`.

-We must checkout to `hotfix` branch, pull the latest modifications from `master` and start fixing the problem:
+To do this, you must checkout to `hotfix` branch, pull the latest updates from `master` and start fixing the problem:
 ```
 $ git checkout -b hotfix
 Switched to a new branch "hotfix"